beaorn/elixirdaze2018/README.md

   - if nodes cant talk due to network issue, multiple nodes could have processes that can be reached by clients
 - have a way to consistently manage state in elixir other than databases
   - distributed systems - cap theorem
+    - When a network is partitioned you can either be available or consistent
+    - Some problems need consistency
     - available vs consistent
     - paxos => raft
     - https://github.com/toniqsystems/raft
-    - logs - linearized writes on top of rocksdb
+    - logs - linearized writes on top of rocksdb, replicated across all nodes

+### Crypto + Concurrency - Anna Neyzberg

+- Big idea behind cryptocurrencies is a digital transfer over internet that isnt back by hard collateral
+- semi anonymous and secure
+- Cryptography
+  - bitcoin uses proof-of-work from hashcash(earliest form of digital currency)
+- How dows bitcoin work?
+  - each node has its own copy of the blockchain
+  - blockchain is just ledger of transactions

+- How does relate to Elixir?
+  - decentralized ledger
+  - processes - message processing

-### Deep dev into hex
+### Deep Dive into Hex - Todd Resudek

-- pkg manager for erlang / elixir ecosystem
+- Hex is the pkg manager for erlang / elixir ecosystem
+  - It is analagous to NPM for Node.js, or Gems for Ruby
+  - Hex has about 6000 packages available compared to RubyGems 9200
+  - Hex allows you to work fawster, prevent issues, debug quicker
 - mix hex.info
   - mix hex.info packagename
   - mix hex.info packagename version
 - mix hex.search term
 - mix hex.docs online packagename (hex 0.17.4)
+  - loads up documentation for packagename
+  - only compatible with > 0.17
 - mix hex.docs online packagename version
-- mix hex.docs fetch (offline - downloads docs for all dependencies in your current app)
+- mix hex.docs fetch
+  - (offline - downloads docs for all dependencies in your current app)
 - mix hex.docs fetch packagename (outside of app)
 - mix hex.docs offline packagename (will download if it isnt already fetched)
 - use -latest flag to override